mechpen/js-msg/README.md

     is complete.

   - `exts`: a map from file extensions to processors.
-A processor is run after a source file or a template file with the corresponding extension is rendered.
-For example, a key could be ".md", and its value is a function to convert markdown to html.
+A processor is run after a file with the corresponding extension is rendered.
+    For example, the value of ".md" is a function to convert markdown to html.

+The processor function has prototype `(content, data) => newContent`.
+`data` is modified in place.
+A `null` processor is the same as `(x) => x`.

 As an example, the "blog" plugin is implemented as a [config file](https://github.com/mechpen/js-msg/blob/master/plugins/blog/index.js).